 Power Share is designed to allow for continual sensor monitoring and electronic rack access if one of the 2 power feeds is lost.
 This feature is available for vertical (0U) PDUs only.
+Uniquely designed power share patch cord MA031 is required for the power share function.

 However, due to limited available power from the Panduit iPDU Controller, power share was designed and tested under the following conditions: